Once you try this homemade chicken tikka sandwich filler you’ll never get store bought again!

 - Heat up a large pan over high heat and fry your chicken breasts until nicely charred on each side and hot through the centre (some char = authentic flavour).
 Place to one side to rest, scraping out any little bits of char/chicken as well.
 Important to rest for the chicken to retain moisture and completely cool.
 Once cool, dice into tiny cubes.

-- In a medium sized mixing bowl combine 1/2cup/120g yogurt and mayo, 1 tbsp tomato puree and finely diced coriander/cilantro, 1 finely diced shallot, red pepper, garlic, the juice of half a lemon and 1/2 tsp sugar.
+- In a medium sized mixing bowl combine 1/2cup/120g yogurt and mayo, 1 tbsp tomato puree and finely diced coriander/cilantro, 1 finely diced shallot, red pepper, garlic, the juice of half a lemon, the rest of your spice mix and 1/2 tsp sugar.

 - Stir in diced chicken then season to taste.
 Cover in cling film and rest in the fridge until needed, then serve as a sandwich, in a pita/wrap or on a baked potato!